MR GARY NORTON

 MRS CHARLOTTE BOSSERT

-Head of Mathematics, Mathematical Literacy and Advanced Programme Mathematics and Mathematics and Advanced Programme Mathematics Educator
+Head of Mathematics, Mathematics, Mathematical Literacy and Advanced Programme Mathematics Educator.

 Mrs Bossert earned a Higher Diploma in Education from the University of the Witwatersrand (in association with the Johannesburg College of Education) and Bachelor of Education Honours degree from UNISA with a specialization in Mathematics, Science and Computer Science.
-She has experience not only as an educator for over 20 years, but is also a NSC marker, past examiner and portfolio moderator for the IEB at Grade 12 level.
-She finds it deeply fulfilling to watch each one of her students grow more proficient and confident in numeracy, as they discover and nurture their love for Mathematics and Advanced Programme Mathematics.
+She has experiences not only as an educator for over 21 years, but is also a NSC marker, past examiner and portfolio moderator for the IEB at Grade 12 level.
+She finds it deeply fulfilling to watch every one of her students grow more proficient and confident in numeracy, as they discover and nurture their love for Mathematics and Advanced Programme Mathematics.
 She takes great joy in playing a small role in the success story of the students that pass through her classroom.
-Mrs Bossert is currently teaching Grades 10, 11 and 12 Mathematics and Grades11 and 12 Advanced Programme Mathematics.
+Mrs Bossert is currently teaching Grades 10, 11 and 12 Mathematics, Grade 11 Mathematical Literacy and Grades 11 and 12 Advanced Programme Mathematics.
 She is an open-minded, friendly and resourceful leader of the Mathematics department with a sound and optimistic outlook on all things in life.
 She possess an excellent ability to motivate others, therefore ensuring a productive working environment for all members of her department to perform at their best.

 MS SAMANTHA BREWSTER